-Subject to the foregoing, we generally collect personal information about an individual directly from that individual and only collect their personal information with the individual’s consent, unless it is unreasonable or impracticable for us to do so.
+Subject to the foregoing, we generally collect personal information about an individual directly from that individual and only collect their personal information with the individual’s consent, unless it is unreasonable or impracticable for us to do so or the information is provided as part of a workplace capacity building program.
 Additionally, we generally only collect personal information when we specifically request that information.

 From time to time, we may receive unsolicited personal information about an individual.
 In accordance with our statutory obligations, we will determine whether or not we could lawfully have collected such information had we solicited the information.
 If we determine that we could not lawfully have collected the information then we will take steps to destroy or de-identify that information, except to the extent we are required or authorised to keep the information by law or court order.